top of page

 "Nanotechnology and drug delivery"

-Alex is a postdoctoral research associate in cancer immunoengineering.
+Alex is an instructor in cancer immunoengineering.
 He received his Bachelor of Science in Biochemistry (2014) and Masters in Biomedical Research (2015) prior to obtaining a Ph.D. from Imperial College London, U.K. (2019), focused on the development of nanoparticle drug delivery systems for cancer therapy.
 His current work centralizes around engineering therapeutic cancer vaccines and improving immunotherapy delivery using biomaterials and nanotechnology.

 eliz.jpeg